 And an understanding of the human race.
 In that we’re all doing the best we can, with what we have.
 We have compassion in our hearts, and love in our actions.
 Yet we need each other, and community, to make it all work.
 I’m home now, with an entirely different perspective on life, so grateful for what these refugees have given me, and the opportunity from the American Refugee Committee.

 An experience that will never leave me.
 Thank you for letting me share it with you.

-If you’d like to learn more about the projects around the world that the ARC is working on, you can find that HERE, as well as ways to help support their efforts.
+If you’d like to learn more about the projects around the world that the ARC is working on, you can find that HERE.

 The photos you see of me in this post were taken by Jill Emmer, an amazing photographer, person, and now friend.
 More on that in the next post.